SashaBaych/steam_scrape/README.md

 6. Finally, the steam_populate_database.py script populates the database with the scraped data using the helper functions defined in the steam_sql_tables.py script.

+7. In addition, the user is given and option to enrich the database with information from twitter using Twitter API.
+In particular, retrieve today's number of Twitter mentions for top 10 games according to the latest scraping date.In addition, the user is given and option to enrich the database with information from twitter using Twitter API.
+In particular, retrieve today's number of Twitter mentions for top 10 games according to the latest scraping date.

 ## How to Run the Script

 1. Edit the steam_scrape_conf.json configuration file with your MySQL access parameters.